I’m an engineer through and through and proudly express myself as a Fellow of the Royal Academy of Engineering.

 I’ve been an active benefactor to my former Cambridge College, contributing £2.5 million in 2008 towards the construction of a new Taylor Library for students.
 I’ve also funded many scholarships and bursaries that are aimed to help shape the engineers of tomorrow.

 An Honorary Doctorate from UMIST and the title of Visiting Professor of Innovation were awarded in recognition of my numerous patents.
 I am also an elected Honorary Fellow of Corpus Christi College.
+I’m very proud that I have additionally been awarded an Honorary Fellowship of University College Isle of Man.

 I assisted in the funding of the new Taylor Centre which opened this year at the Royal Academy of Engineering in London, which serves as a resource to support enterprising engineers.